arika0093/EFCore.ExprGenerator/README.md

     .ToListAsync();
 ```

-A better approach is to use DTOs (Data Transfer Objects) and select only the data you need.
+A more ideal approach is to use DTOs (Data Transfer Objects) to selectively retrieve only the necessary data.

 ```csharp
 var orders = await dbContext.Orders